FeynmanLogic/FeynmanLogic/README.md

 ### About me:

-- Hardware Design Engineer at 9Corner Solutions
+- Hardware Design Engineer Intern at 9Corner Solutions
-- Remote Research Intern at George Mason University
+- Former Remote Research Intern at George Mason University
 - 🎓 Bachelor of Technology at SVNIT, Surat
 - 🧠 Passionate Computer Enthusiast, interested in Computer Architecture for Machine Learning Algorithms.
 - 📚 Interested in Pursuing Higher Education